 Check out one of the best Airpods Pro alternatives: Aukey Wireless In-Ear Headphones (click to view on Amazon)

 As you’ll see in the table below, the battery life has increased in some models, but when you compare them to how much the battery capacity has increased, it proves that the phones are using more energy to do the same thing they used to do on a smaller screen.

 I want to focus on Apple’s iPhones today.
-With the new releases of iPhone 11, 11 Pro, and iPhone 11 Pro Max, Apple has a lineup of six different phones with different battery sizes.
+With the new releases of iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max, Apple has a big lineup of different phones with different battery sizes.
 Let’s take a look at how they compare.

 Best Battery Life

 Note: Scroll left/right on tablets and phones

 Some interesting takeaways about the latest iPhone-models

 - Apple has changed the way they advertise battery life since last year.
 They now share video playback as streamed, instead of wireless.

 - iPhone 12 Pro Max has the largest battery, by far.